Non-linear Neurons with Human-like Apical Dendrite Activations: Introduction

-{\bf Mathematical motivation.} Despite the recent significant advances brought by deep learning \cite{LeCun-N-2015} in various application domains \cite{Xu-CVIU-2017,Wang-N-2018}, state-of-the-art deep neural networks rely on an old and simple mathematical model of the neuron introduced by Rosenblatt~\cite{Rosenblatt-PR-1958}.
-Minsky and Papert~\cite{Minsky-MP-2017} argued that a single artificial neuron is incapable of learning non-linear functions, such as the XOR function.
-In order to classify linearly non-separable data, standard artificial neurons are typically organized in multi-layer neural networks that are equipped with at least one hidden layer.
-Contrary to the common belief, we propose an activation function (ADA) that transforms a single artificial neuron into a non-linear classifier.
-We also prove that the non-linear neuron can learn the XOR logical function with 100\% accuracy.
+{\bf Mathematical motivation.} Despite the recent significant advances brought by deep learning \citep{LeCun-N-2015} in various application domains \citep{Xu-CVIU-2017,Wang-N-2018}, state-of-the-art deep neural networks rely on an old and simple mathematical model of the neuron introduced by Rosenblatt \cite{Rosenblatt-PR-1958}.
+Minsky and Papert \cite{Minsky-MP-2017} argued that a single artificial neuron is incapable of learning nonlinear functions, such as the XOR function.
+In order to classify linearly non-separable data, standard artificial neurons are typically organized into multi-layer neural networks that are equipped with at least one hidden layer.
+Contrary to the common belief, we propose an activation function (ADA) that transforms a single artificial neuron into a nonlinear classifier.
+We also prove that the nonlinear neuron can learn the XOR logical function with 100\% accuracy.
 Hence, the ADA function can increase the computational power of individual artificial neurons.

-{\bf Empirical motivation.} We provide empirical evidence in favor of replacing the commonly-used (e.g. Rectified Liner Units (ReLU) \cite{Nair-ICML-2010} and leaky ReLU \cite{Maas-WDLASL-2013}) or the recently-proposed (e.g. Swish \cite{Ramachandran-ICLRW-2018}) activation functions with the ones proposed in this work, namely ADA and leaky ADA, in various neural network architectures ranging from one-hidden-layer or two-hidden-layer multi-layer perceptrons (MLPs) to convolutional neural networks (CNNs) such as LeNet \cite{LeCun-PI-1998}, VGG \cite{Simonyan-ICLR-2014}, ResNet \cite{He-CVPR-2016} and Character-level CNN \cite{Zhang-NIPS-2015}.
-We attain accuracy improvements on several tasks: object class recognition on Fashion-MNIST \cite{Xiao-A-2017} and Tiny ImageNet \cite{Russakovsky-IJCV-2015}, gender prediction and age estimation on UTKFace \cite{Zhang-CVPR-2017}, voice emotion recognition on CREMA-D \cite{Cao-TAC-2014} and Romanian dialect identification on MOROCO \cite{Butnaru-ACL-2019}.
+{\bf Empirical motivation.} We provide empirical evidence in favor of replacing the commonly-used (e.g.~Rectified Liner Units (ReLU) \citep{Nair-ICML-2010} and leaky ReLU \citep{Maas-WDLASL-2013}) or the recently-proposed (e.g.~Swish \citep{Ramachandran-ICLRW-2018}) activation functions \citep{Apicella-NN-2021,Dubey-NC-2021} with the ones proposed in this work, namely ADA and leaky ADA, in various neural network architectures ranging from one-hidden-layer or two-hidden-layer multi-layer perceptrons (MLPs) to convolutional neural networks (CNNs) such as LeNet \citep{LeCun-PI-1998}, VGG \citep{Simonyan-ICLR-2014}, ResNet \citep{He-CVPR-2016} and Character-level CNN \citep{Zhang-NIPS-2015}.
+We obtain accuracy improvements on several tasks: object class recognition on Fashion-MNIST \citep{Xiao-A-2017}, ImageNet \citep{Russakovsky-IJCV-2015} and Tiny ImageNet \citep{Russakovsky-IJCV-2015}; gender prediction and age estimation on UTKFace \citep{Zhang-CVPR-2017}; voice emotion recognition on CREMA-D \citep{Cao-TAC-2014}; Romanian dialect identification on MOROCO \citep{Butnaru-ACL-2019}.
 We report further accuracy improvements when the standard artificial neurons are replaced with our pyramidal neurons with apical dendrite activations.